-So, what’s true and what’s false when it comes to Botox?
+So, what’s true and what’s false when it comes to anti-wrinkle treatments?
 Let's take a look!

 False - well, false if done correctly.

-And that brings me on to another common Botox misconception...
+And that brings me on to another common toxin misconception...

-You won’t be able to move your face after Botox injections
+You won’t be able to move your face after wrinkle relaxing injections

 False - when done by an expert.

 It’s easy to see why people get upset about this one, because technically botulinum toxin is produced by Clostridium botulinum - a bacterium that can lead to botulism (a severe condition that can be life-threatening).
-But the amount of botulinum toxin, such as Botox, used in anti-wrinkle injections is so small that it can’t have the same effects as botulism.
-It’s also worth noting that Botox is FDA-approved as an anti-wrinkle treatment as well as for many other uses.
+But the amount of botulinum toxin, used in anti-wrinkle injections is so small that it can’t have the same effects as botulism.
+It’s also worth noting that Botulinum toxin is FDA-approved as an anti-wrinkle treatment as well as for many other uses.

 True and False

-A lot of people make the mistake of thinking that if you have lip augmentation of any kind, that’s Botox, but that’s not actually true.
+A lot of people make the mistake of thinking that if you have lip augmentation of any kind, that’s toxin injections, but that’s not actually true.
 In reality, if you go to get your lips plumped, your practitioner will use dermal fillers, such as those by Juvederm or Restylane, Perlane.
 Same goes for plumping cheeks.
-There is a treatment called the Botox lip flip but this one doesn't add volume or hydration, or change the contours of the lips like lip filler would.
+There is a treatment called the "lip flip" but this one doesn't add volume or hydration, or change the contours of the lips like lip filler would.
 The anti-wrinkle treatment is injected into the muscle that purses the lips, to weaken and roll it out.

-Yup, this is another big mistake people make when they think about Botox.
-While Botox and other brands of botulinum toxin work on expression lines (dynamic lines), such as crow’s feet, 11s and forehead lines, they don’t work on static lines - those than remain when we are not moving our face.
+Yup, this is another big mistake people make when they think about anti-wrinkle treatments.
+While botulinum toxin works on expression lines (dynamic lines), such as crow’s feet, 11s and forehead lines, they don’t work on static lines - those than remain when we are not moving our face.
 Instead, these are treated with dermal fillers.
-Here's an image of some of the key Botox areas on the face...
+Here's an image of some of the key areas that can be treated with anti-wrinkle injections on the face...

-So, not only can Botox treat lines that are already there, but many professionals say that it can also help prolong the onset of lines and wrinkles.
+So, not only can they treat lines that are already there, but many professionals say that it can also help prolong the onset of lines and wrinkles.
 However, one thing to take into account is the financial side.
-If you start getting Botox in your twenties, you’ll be getting it for a long, long time to maintain the results.
+If you start getting wrinkle relaxing treatments in your twenties, you’ll be getting it for a long, long time to maintain the results.
 Weighing up whether you can afford to get it done every 3-6 months for the rest of your life is an important consideration.
-So, how much does Botox cost?
+So, how much does it cost?
 Well, that depend on a number of factors - such as who you go to, their experience, the products they're using and where in the country you are.
-But you can expect a Botox treatment to cost between £175 to £300 per area.
+But you can expect a treatment to cost between £175 to £300 per area.
 Some clinics will offer a discount for multiple areas.
-But be wary of cheap Botox.
-It could be an unregulated brand, or that the Botox price is so cheap because the practitioner isn't qualified or well-trained.
+But be wary of cheap "Botox".
+It could be an unregulated brand, or that the price is so cheap because the practitioner isn't qualified or well-trained.
 If it seems too good to be true - well, you know the rest.

-Botox is not just a pretty face you know; it can be used for a range of reasons, not simply reducing wrinkles.
-For example, you can have Botox for migraine, Botox for cervical dystonia and other spasms, there's masseter Botox, Botox for TMJ, underarm Botox or Botox for sweating - hyperhidrosis - and tons more.
+It's not just a pretty face you know; it can be used for a range of reasons, not simply reducing wrinkles.
+For example, you can have it for migraines, for cervical dystonia and other spasms, there's jaw line slimming, injections for TMJ, underarm or treatments for hyperhidrosis - and tons more.
 Pretty impressive!

 Anti-wrinkle injections work straight away

-With some cosmetic treatments, you see the results straight away, but with Botox it can take between 3 and 14 days to notice a difference.
+With some cosmetic treatments, you see the results straight away, but with wrinkle relaxing it can take between 3 and 14 days to notice a difference.
 And this varies from person to person, so don’t be surprised if you don’t see those lines disappearing right after your appointment.
-A good Botox practitioner will invite you back in for a post-treatment consultation to see how well the Botox has taken effect and whether you need any more.
+A good practitioner will invite you back in for a post-treatment consultation to see how well the treatment has taken effect and whether you need any more.

 Botulinum toxin only stays in the system for around 3-6 months (though this can vary from one person to the next).
 It’s then metabolised by the body, through the liver and kidneys, and you’ll start to see the effects wear off and lines start to reappear.
 Obviously, it would be great if it did last forever - so long as it's done well.
-If you have bad Botox, the saving grace is that it will metabolise after a few months.
+If you have had a toxin complication, like ptosis, the saving grace is that it will metabolise after a few months.

-I don’t need to see a medically trained professional - my local salon offers Botox
+I don’t need to see a medically trained professional - my local salon offers injectables

 They’re both injectables, sure.
 But there are lots of differences when it comes to Botox and dermal fillers.
-The first is that in a cosmetic sense, Botox and other brands of botulinum toxin are simply used to reduce the appearance of dynamic lines; they don’t reduce static lines, plump or augment.
+The first is that in a cosmetic sense, botulinum toxin is simply used to reduce the appearance of dynamic lines; they don’t reduce static lines, plump or augment.
 For that type of treatment, it’s fillers you’ll need.
-Another major difference is the solution - anti-wrinkle injections such as Botox are made up of botulinum toxin, whereas fillers generally use hyaluronic acid (and, less commonly, collagen).
+Another major difference is the solution - anti-wrinkle injections contain botulinum toxin, whereas fillers generally use hyaluronic acid (and, less commonly, collagen).

-So, hopefully that’s a few questions answered about Botox.
+So, hopefully that’s a few questions answered about wrinkle relaxing treatments.
 Just remember, book a consultation with a medically qualified practitioner, take it easy, and if it feels like the right treatment, go for it - but never feel pressured into it.
 It’s got to be right for you.
 For loads more information on the anti-wrinkle treatment, check out our super comprehensive treatment guide.

 Botox, Juvederm or Restylane, Perlane are registered trademarks